 Church Assimilation Process

 To get the church to grow, there needs to be a process in place to get this growth.
 Many church leaders think that a church will grow by itself.
-If this is true, then why around 80% of the churches today are considered a small church.
+If this is true, then why around 80% of the churches today are considered small churches.

-The church assimilation process is turning first time guests to full developed church members is every churches responsibility.
+The church assimilation process is turning first-time guests into fully developed church members is every church’s responsibility.
 God has entrusted to have these guests come to church.
 Now it is important for them to keep coming back so they can experience God’s power and become committed to a local church as a member.
-This process applies to all types of churches that want to grow, which includes church plants to established churches.
+This process applies to many churches that want to grow, which includes church plants to established churches.